Begin of page section:

 This page is under construction

-The contributions listed here were suggested by the authors to a member of the scientific advisory board for inclusion.
+The contributions listed here were either proposed for inclusion by the authors to a member of the scientific advisory board, or a member of the scientific advisory board contacted the authors.

 Connors MH & Halligan PW (2022): Revealing the Cognitive Neuroscience of Belief.
 Front.
 Behav.
 Neurosci.
 16:926742. doi: 10.3389/fnbeh.2022.926742